-Only a few companies around the world have developed safe and effective NAND data recovery technology for accessing and reconstructing data dumps from corrupt or damaged NAND memory devices. eProvided is one of the few dealing directly with NAND data recovery.
+Only a few companies around the world have developed safe and effective NAND data recovery technology for accessing and reconstructing data dumps from corrupt or damaged NAND memory devices. eProvided, one of the few dealing directly with NAND data recovery.

 The More Complex Monolithic Storage.

 Monolithic storage memory is even more intricate than NAND.
-Monolithic flash memory is composed of electronic components and their connections.
-Consequently, they are all built into a single layers semiconductor wafer.
-This wafer is then diced into 3D integrated circuits (ICs).
+Monolithic flash memory’s composed of electronic components and their connections.
+Consequently, they are all built into a single layer’s semiconductor wafer.
+This wafer’s then diced into 3D integrated circuits (ICs).

 Mono memory has become increasingly popular among storage drive manufacturers.
 Monoliths are cheaper to produce versus traditional controller and NAND devices.
 Mono memory is the next big breakthrough in USB, SD card and microSD memory device technology.
 In the meantime, it poses a challenge in the event of device damage or corruption.